rouga/PPFS2D/Readme.txt

 1) Download zip folder from : https://github.com/rouga/PPFS2D

-2) Open linux command line and access directory where the zip folder is downloade
+2) Open linux command line and access directory where the zip folder is downloaded

 3) Unzip the folder with the command : unzip <folder_name>